GREATDANELADY.COM

 About EPI - Exocrine Pancreatic Insuffiency

-If you are reading this program you are probably aware of the reasons or cause of EPI in your pet.
-Pancreatic insufficiency occurs when the pancreas does not secrete enough chemicals and digestive enzymes for normal digestion to occur.
+Pancreatic insufficiency occurs when the pancreas does not secrete enough digestive enzymes for normal digestion to occur and this happens when they eat only process foods with no "living" foods or dietary enzymes.
 When pancreatic insufficiency is severe, malabsorption (impaired absorption of nutrients by the intestines) may result, leading to deficiencies of essential nutrients and the occurrence of loose stools containing unabsorbed fat (steatorrhea).
 If this is the case it is very important to use a DIGESTIVE ENZYME PRODUCT such as Viokase or ProZyme in order to assist the pancreas in the digestion of proteins, fats, carbs and fiber.
-When I discussed this problem with Dr. Al Townshend this is what he mentioned about one particular dog.
-Dr. Al is one of the veterinarians caring for dogs on check points at the Iditirod Sled Dog Race each year.
+With this information in mind, I offer you a feed program for EPI, please discuss this with your veterinarian.

 Ch.Areils Lira Black-n-Owlwatch